xlucpu/MOVICS/README.md

 ## Installation
 ### Basic instruction
-It is essential that you have [R 4.0.2](https://www.r-project.org/) or above already installed on your computer.
-MOVICS is a pipeline that utilizes many other R packages that are currently available from CRAN and Bioconductor.
+It is essential that you have [R 4.0.1](https://www.r-project.org/) or above already installed on your computer.
+MOVICS is a pipeline that utilizes many other R packages that are currently available from CRAN, Bioconductor and GitHub.
 For all of the steps of the pipeline to work, make sure that you have upgraded Bioconductor to newest version ([BiocManager v3.11](https://www.bioconductor.org/install/)).
 After you have R and Bioconductor installed properly, type the following code into your R session:
 ``` {r}
 if (!requireNamespace("BiocManager", quietly = TRUE))